 Use this DIY Pumpkin Spice Simple Syrup to create your favorite fall drinks including the always popular pumpkin spice latte.

-This versatile concoction adds a burst of fall flavor to your favorite beverages and desserts.
+This versatile syrup adds a burst of fall flavor to your favorite beverages and desserts.

-Whether you're crafting the perfect pumpkin coffee or elevating your breakfast by drizzling it over your pancakes and crispy waffles, this syrup is your ticket to cozy, spiced goodness.
+Whether you're crafting the perfect pumpkin coffee or elevating your breakfast by drizzling it over your pancakes or these Thin and Crispy Waffles, this syrup is your ticket to cozy, spiced goodness.

 Keep reading to learn how to make your own pumpkin spice syrup.